What's in it:

 3. New standards and frameworks

 We've covered a new COSO Framework guidance on the dedicated webinar, but need to say it one more time.
-Guidance for COSO framework application was released in November 2020 — COSO Enterprise Risk Management.
+Guidance for the COSO framework application was released in November 2020 — COSO Enterprise Risk Management.
 The guidance revealed important insights on how two frameworks for complianceðics and risk evaluation can overlap and be used together.
-We recommend every professional to look through and update the company's current policies.
+We recommend every professional look through and update the company's current policies.

 4. Key players

 Not much to add to leading anti-fraud organizations and entities — DOJ, SEC, PNF (France), and European Anti-Fraud Office (OLAF) entered our list of good-performing and perspective for further cooperation players.
-Additional shoutout should be given to Transparency International, which continued to work and revealed many unfortunate regressions in transparency and good governance.
+An additional shoutout should be given to Transparency International, which continued to work and revealed many unfortunate regressions in transparency and good governance.